 You might argue that Franz Joseph’s biggest contribution to Viennese history and tourism was to marry the 16-year-old Elisabeth Amalie Eugenie of Bavaria in 1854.

 Empress Elisabeth (known as Sisi) has become more of an icon than her husband, thanks to her beauty and fairytale-like ascension, but also through her struggles against court life and various personality issues.

 So we have, for example, a Sisi museum in Vienna, a Sisi exhibition and various other Sisi locations.
 And her story gives those imperial rooms in the palaces far greater importance than they might otherwise have earned.

 Sisi died at the hands of an assassin in 1898, one of several personal tragedies to strike Franz Joseph.
 The Mexicans executed his brother, Maximilian, in 1867.
-His only son took his own life in 1889.
-And the assassination of his heir, Franz Ferdinand, in Sarajevo famously triggered World War I.
+He lost his only son, Crown Prince Rudolf, in 1889.
+And the 1914 assassination of his nephew and heir apparent, Franz Ferdinand, in Sarajevo famously triggered World War I.

 Finally, we should also give a nod of acknowledgement to Franz Joseph for the popularity of various traditional Viennese dishes you might sample during a visit.

 Allegedly, Franz Joseph’s culinary preferences explain why such delights as Tafelspitz (boiled beef), Gugelhupf (a kind of marble cake) and Kaiserschmarren (shredded pancake) still feature in family kitchens and restaurant menus here.

 P.S.
 To learn more about the Habsburgs in general, check this guide.